Universal Social Charge (USC)

-The Universal Social Charge (USC) is a tax that has replaced both the income levy and the health levy (also known as the health contribution) since 1 January 2011.
+The Universal Social Charge (USC) is a tax on income that replaced both the income levy and the health levy (also known as the health contribution) since 1 January 2011.

-It does not apply to social welfare or similar payments, and there are certain other exceptions: see “Income exempt from the USC” below.
+It does not apply to social welfare or similar payments, and there are certain other exceptions: see 'Income exempt from the USC' below.

-The Universal Social Charge is payable on gross income, including notional pay (notional pay is the value of a non-cash benefit, such as benefit-in-kind), after any relief for certain capital allowances.
+The Universal Social Charge is tax you pay on gross income, including notional pay (notional pay is a non-cash benefit, such as benefit-in-kind), after any relief for certain capital allowances.
 The USC is payable on pension contributions.

 For married couples or civil partners, each spouse or civil partner is treated individually by their employer or pension provider throughout the year.

 Liability for the USC depends on the date of the payment rather than on when the income was earned.

-You do not pay the Universal Social Charge if your total income for a year is under €10,036.
-(If you are 70 or over or a medical card holder under 70 and your aggregate income for the year is €60,000 or less you pay a reduced rate of USC.)
+You do not pay the USC if your total income for a year is €13,000 or less.
+(If you are aged 70 or over or a medical card holder aged under 70 and your total income for the year is €60,000 or less, you pay a reduced rate of USC.)

-All Department of Social Protection payments, including Maternity Benefit and State pensions, are exempt from the Universal Social Charge.
+All Department of Social Protection payments, including Maternity Benefit, Paternity Benefit and State pensions, are exempt from the Universal Social Charge.
 Similar payments, such as payments made as part of Community Employment schemes or the Back to Education Allowance, are exempt.
 Social welfare or similar payments made from abroad are exempt.
 Student grants and scholarships are also exempt.